chorman0773/PkmCom-APL-Library/docs/AbstractProtocol.md

 		<td>T Array</td>
 		<td>n*sizeof T</td>
 		<td>Stores n values of T. n is the length of the array, which is implied by the context</td>
 		<td>Static Length Arrays are primarily used to abrieviate otherwise long packet defintions.
 Dynamic Length Arrays may have the Length given by annother field.
 Otherwise, the length prefix has to be stored separately.
-A T Array with a non-zero size should be considered to hold the same preconditions as its element</td>
+A T Array with a non-zero size should be considered to hold the same preconditions as its element.
+A T Array with a length of 0 has no preconditions, and is treated as though it doesn't exist</td>
 	</tr>
 	<tr>
 		<td>String</td>